stevekinney/stevekinney.net/src/courses/figma/nesting-auto-layouts.md

 - **Forms and Lists:** Nested Auto Layouts excel in designing forms and lists that need to accommodate various content lengths or additions, like new form fields or list items.
 - **Responsive Navigation Menus:** Create navigation menus that adjust based on the viewport size, showing more items on larger screens and collapsing into a hamburger menu on smaller devices.
 - **Cards and Tiles:** Design card components or tiles that adjust their size based on the content, ensuring consistent padding and spacing.

-## Conclusion

-Nested Auto Layouts in Figma are a powerful tool in the modern designer’s toolkit, offering the flexibility and adaptability needed to tackle today’s design challenges.
-By mastering nested Auto Layouts, you can create designs that are both beautiful and responsive, all while significantly reducing the time and effort required for adjustments and iterations.